sam21112/Recipe_app/README.md

 Enhancements and Additional Features

-Search Recipes: A search bar at the top of the MealListView allows users to type in keywords and filter the recipes accordingly.
+->Search Recipes: A search bar at the top of the MealListView allows users to type in keywords and filter the recipes accordingly.

-Animations: Subtle animations such as fade-in effects for list items and smooth transitions between views provide a polished and engaging user experience.
+->Animations: Subtle animations such as fade-in effects for list items and smooth transitions between views provide a polished and engaging user experience.